remidinishanth/distributed_systems/google_file_system/gfs.md

     - two replica servers, S1 and S2
     - clients send writes to both, in parallel
     - clients send reads to either
-  * in our example, C1's and C2's write messages could arrive in
+  * In our example, C1's and C2's write messages could arrive in
     - different orders at the two replicas
     - if C3 reads S1, it might see x=1
     - if C4 reads S2, it might see x=2